sammi-turner/Dotfiles/README.md

 Don't forget to use the :PlugInstall command after adding new plug-ins to the config.

+To remove plug-ins, simply delete them from init.vim and run the command :PlugClean.

 # .config/vifm

 A dual pane config with [Uberzug image previews](https://github.com/cirala/vifmimg).